 This article will provide you with an overview of the history of the 106th Hazara Pioneers during the First World War and help you research those who served with the Regiment.
 I have also written a series of guides to help you research those who served in the Indian Army during the war.
 To view these guides, click on the link below:

-Lineage: Raised by Major C. W. Jacob at Quetta in 1904 from a nucleus of drafts from the 124th Duchess of Connaught’s Own and 126th Baluchistan Infantry and the 4th Hazara Pioneers in 1922.
+Lineage: Raised by Major Claud William Jacob at Quetta in 1904 from a nucleus of drafts from the 124th Duchess of Connaught’s Own Baluchistan Infantry and 126th Baluchistan Infantry and became the 4th Hazara Pioneers in 1922.
+The Regiment was disbanded in March 1933.

 Composition in 1914: 8 Companies Hazaras.
 1919: 4 Companies of Hazaras.